Ferie/cssCollapse/README.md

 }
 ```

-The transition attributes can be omitted in the CSS and put in the plugin call as shown before.
-Remember that if they are present in both places the JS ones are the one that will be played.

 ---

-#### Known issues
+#### Known issue

-This plugin, obviously, does not show the transition animations for the hidden boxes on older browsers like Internet Explorer 7/8/9 because they do not support the CSS 3 transitions rules.
+This plugin, obviously, does not show the transitions on older browsers like Internet Explorer 9 and below, because they do not support CSS3 transitions.

 The behavior on these browsers will be a simple hide/show of the hidden content.

-To fix this issue, you may try some Polyfill.